enketo/blog/_posts/2015-06-15-performance-boost.md

 ### Monitoring Metrics

 A [new application](https://github.com/enketo/enketo-core-performance-monitor) was developed that is hosted on its own stable server and automatically runs a set of performance measurements every hour.
 It always uses the latest version of [Enketo's form engine](https://github.com/enketo/enketo-core).
-It runs these measures on a collection of 25 challenging XForms that provides a good cross-section of all the different performance bottlenecks that can be created with our form format (e.g. creating a form with 100 default repeats or with 2,000 questions).
+It runs these measurements on a collection of 25 challenging XForms that provides a good cross-section of all the different performance bottlenecks that can be created with our form format (e.g. creating a form with 100 default repeats or with 2,000 questions).

 The development of this application had two objectives: